kernelpanic09/CI-CD/README.md

 # Example CI/CD Pipeline

 This repository demonstrates a comprehensive CI/CD pipeline using [GitHub Actions](https://github.com/features/actions).
-The pipeline includes stages for building, testing, and deploying a simple Flask application.
+The pipeline automates the process of integrating code changes, running tests, and deploying a simple Flask application to a Kubernetes cluster.
+It is designed to ensure that every change to the codebase is automatically built, tested, and deployed, making the software development process more efficient and reliable.

 ## Table of Contents